 How fast do electric dirt bikes go?

-The top speed of an electric dirt bike can vary depending on the model, but many can reach speeds of 60 mph or more.
+Top speed of electric dirt bikes can vary, but many reach 60 mph or more.

 Are electric dirt bikes suitable for beginners?